MethodicalAcceleratorDesign/MAD-NG/docs/source/survey.rst

 	 Example: ``debug = 2``.

 **usrdef**
-	 Any user defined data that will be attached to the tracked map flow, which is internally passed to the elements method  and to their underlying maps. (default: ``nil``).
+	 Any user defined data that will be attached to the tracked map flow, which is internally passed to the elements method :meth:`:survey` and to their underlying maps. (default: ``nil``).
 	 Example: ``usrdef = { myvar=somevalue }``.

 **mflow**